OfficeDev/office-js-docs-pr/docs/outlook/faq-nested-app-auth-outlook-legacy-tokens.md

 ### What if the add-in doesn't work after admin consent?

 Ensure you don't disable features, or revoke permissions that the add-in requires.
-For example, [modifying mailbox policy properties](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/configure-outlook-web-app-mailbox-policy-properties).
+For an example, see [modifying mailbox policy properties](/exchange/clients-and-mobile-in-exchange-online/outlook-on-the-web/configure-outlook-web-app-mailbox-policy-properties).
 The add-in uses delegated permissions and therefore has access to the same resources as the signed-in user.
-However if a policy or setting blocks the user from a particular resource or action, the add-in will also be blocked.
+However, if a policy or setting blocks the user from a particular resource or action, the add-in will also be blocked.

 ### How do I deploy add-in updates from an ISV?